-How Restaurants May Support 5210 Healthy Children
+How On-Installation Eateries May Support 5210 Healthy Military Children Healthy Military Children

-5210 Healthy Children is a community-wide plan to improve child health.
-It spreads a common message throughout children's communities, where families work, live, and play.
+5210 Healthy Military Children is a Military-wide plan to improve child health.
+It spreads a common message throughout children's communities: where families work, live, and play.
 The message represents four healthy behaviors children should achieve each day:

-5 or more servings of fruits and vegetables 2 or fewer hours of recreational screen time+ 1 or more hours of physical activity

-0 sweetened beverages
+5 or more servings of fruits and vegetables 2 or fewer hours of recreational screen time+ 1 or more hours of physical activity 0 sweetened beverages